 On April 25, 2019, Microsoft made market history when it was valued at $1 trillion for the first time.
 As of the close of business on Oct.
 4, 2019, its value had climbed to $1.042 trillion, and now it’s over $2 trillion.
 But what does it mean to say a company “is valued” at $2 trillion?
 Market pundits use market capitalization to determine how much a company is worth.

 Market capitalization is simply the number of outstanding stock shares a company has issued times its current market price.
 So, for example, if a company has issued 1 million shares of stock and its share price is $50, the company has a market capitalization of $50 million.
-Microsoft currently has 7.46 billion shares outstanding, so 7.46 billion times $280.56, its closing stock price on July 29, equals about $2.09 trillion.
+Microsoft had 7.44 billion shares outstanding on Aug.
+4, so 7.44 billion times $327.78, its closing stock price on Aug.
+4, equaled about $2.44 trillion in market capitalization.

 Market cap does have its drawbacks as an evaluation method, however.
 For starters, market cap changes frequently, and it’s closely tied to the company’s current share price.
 It doesn’t take into account any of the direct financial metrics of the company, such as earnings per share, growth rate or book value.